karpatkey/kpk-token/README.md

 The contract is unpaused by its' owner calling the `unpause` method.
 Once unpaused it cannot be paused again.

-Once unpaused the token is made fully fledged transferable, and the `transferAllowlist`, `transferAllowlisted`, `transferAllowance` and the `approveTransfer` methods are rendered obsolete.
+Once unpaused the token is made fully fledged transferable, and the `transferAllowlist`, `transferAllowlisted`, `transferAllowance`, `increaseTransferAllowance` and `decreaseTransferAllowance` methods are rendered obsolete.

 ### Supply